 “Now that the city’s efforts to avoid rebating tax monies have failed, property owners will be entitled to receive the tax incentives that voters approved and that the city should have paid to property owners years ago,” said Rekant.

-Pardo Jackson Gainsburg, PL is a Miami-based business law firm that represents clients in all areas of real estate, construction, hotel/hospitality, litigation, creditors’ rights, and corporate matters.
+Pardo Jackson Gainsburg & Shelowitz, PL is a Miami-based business law firm that represents clients in all areas of real estate, construction, hotel/hospitality, litigation, creditors’ rights, and corporate matters.
 The firm handles complicated business and construction litigation, with an emphasis on complex commercial, construction law and insurance defense, and represents clients in corporate transactions, including loan origination and workouts, contracts and mergers and acquisitions.